GhostInTheToast/Leetcode/README.md

-These are (MOSTLY) Java solutions that i have written for some leetcode problems
+These are Python and Java solutions that i have written for some leetcode problems